Text processing

 It was the season of darkness It was the spring of hope

-Let’s make it all lowercase as well:
+Let’s make the text all lowercase as well:

 normalizer.transform(r"\S+", lambda m: m.group().lower())